Leva Talton, LCSW

 What do you attribute your success to?

-I attribute my success to the power of my own resiliency in the face of adversity.
+I attribute my success to the power of perseverance in the face of adversity.
 I have overcome many barriers to get to where I am, but I refused to give up no matter how hard it got.
 Additionally, the influence of Brene Brown’s work on guilt and shame deeply shaped how I connect with and support my former military personnel client's and veterans, and my current client's in therapeutic settings.
+I not only provide my client's the tools they need to heal, but I also educate them on "why" they feel the way they do.
+It gives them powerful insight in their healing journey so they can go on to live happy, healthy, productive lives.

 What values are most important to you in your work and personal life?